 National Women and Girls HIV/AIDS Awareness Day

-National Women and Girls HIV/AIDS Awareness Day is a nationwide event to highlight the impact of HIV and AIDS on women and girls.
-Browse the links on this page to learn more about this annual observance and to find HIV/AIDS-related information specific to women and girls.
+The National Women and Girls HIV/AIDS Awareness Day, which started on March 10, 2005, is a nationwide event to highlight the impact of HIV and AIDS on women and girls, as well as ongoing efforts to reduce HIV and AIDS among women and girls in the United States.
+If you think you may have HIV, get tested as soon as possible.
+Women who do not know they have HIV cannot get the care and treatment they need to stay healthy.
+The theme for 2022 is “Prevention and testing at every age.
+Care and treatment at every stage.”
+Browse the links on this page to learn more about this annual observance and to find HIV and AIDS-related information specific to women and girls.

-National Women and Girls HIV/AIDS Awareness Day Webpages:
+National Women and Girls HIV and AIDS Awareness Day Webpages

-NIH Strategic Plan for HIV and HIV-Related Research (FY 2019-2020), from the National Institutes of Health (NIH) Office of AIDS Research (OAR).
-The Plan describes NIH research priorities to prevent, treat, and eventually cure HIV/AIDS.
+- NIH Strategic Plan for HIV and HIV-Related Research (FY 2021—2025), from the National Institutes of Health (NIH) Office of AIDS Research (OAR).
+The Plan describes NIH research priorities to prevent, treat, and eventually cure HIV and AIDS.
 The NIH research agenda includes research specific to HIV in women.

-Research Related to HIV/AIDS and Women and Girls:
+Current Research Related to HIV/AIDS and Women and Girls

 Additional Information and Resources

-- Preventing Mother-to-Child Transmission of HIV After Birth
+- Preventing Perinatal Transmission of HIV After Birth.

 From the U.S. Food and Drug Administration (FDA):